PhotonMC/.github/profile/README.md

 We are a dedicated team focused on pushing the boundaries of Minecraft modding.
 Whether you're here for our tools, our community, or our mods, we're glad to have you.

 *   **Spotted a bug?** Please [open a report](https://discord.gg/QFwuEbESYe) on our Discord.
-*   **Why Closed Source?** We have specific reasons for our development model.
-[Read our statement here](https://github.com/PhotonMC/.github/blob/main/profile/closed.md).

 ### 🛠️ Tech Stack & Tools
 <p align="left">